aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is not uniform.
 I mean that in some cases the number of samples is near 2000 and in other cases is less than 100, specially for the Train data samples group.

-in image it is possible to check
+in the next image it is possible to check the distribution of Train samples

 ![alt text][image3]

-in image it is possible to check
+in the next image it is possible to check the distribution of Test samples

 ![alt text][image4]

-in image it is possible to check
+in the next image it is possible to check the distribution of Validation samples

 ![alt text][image5]

 ### Design and Test a Model Architecture